What Is Cognac Distilled From

 The youngest type of Cognac is VS, or “very special”.
 This type has been aged for at least two years in oak barrels and is usually blended from several different wines.
 It is most commonly used for mixing drinks or as a base for cocktails.

-See also How Much Is 70 Ounces Of Water
+See also Is Distilled Water Baby Water

 VSOP, or “very superior old pale”, has been aged for four to five years in oak barrels and is usually blended from several different wines.
 This type of Cognac is more complex than VS and can be enjoyed neat or on the rocks.